Mordziarz/TAILcaller/README.md

 R package for analyzing polyA tails after Dorado basecalling.
 Dorado allows polyA estimation.
 The command to perform basecalling for TAILcaller to work correctly.

+The test_data contains BAM files on which analyses can be performed using the TAILcaller package.

 ```r
 ~/dorado-0.8.1-linux-x64/bin/dorado basecaller sup --reference transcriptome.fasta --estimate-poly-a pod5s/ > CONTROL.bam
 ```